I believe wedding packages abroad offer excellent value for money and can make the organisation of your wedding easy and stress free.

 Recommended Travel Company

-If you would like to use a Tour Operator to organise your wedding abroad I strongly suggest you contact independent Travel Company Holidaysplease.
-They are friendly and experienced company who won the 2013 /14 online travel agency of the year.
+If you would like to use a Tour Operator to organise your wedding abroad I strongly suggest you contact UK independent Travel Consultants, The Honeymoon Fixer.
+They are friendly and experienced company with an excellent reputation for planning destination weddings and honeymoons abroad.

 We didn’t want the stress of organising things ourselves so were pleased with our decision to use a Tour Operator although it was very difficult knowing nothing about what would happen until we actually arrived in Sri Lanka.
 The only part taken care of in England was copies of the documents that they required.
 The wedding was good value for money if you consider what we would have spent getting married in England with all our massive families present!
 It was a lot cheaper than we thought it was going to be and it was the most perfect day so we can’t complain at all!

 I think in hindsight we probably could have organised the wedding ourselves if we dealt with the hotel direct but we really wanted a no hassle wedding, which by booking through a Tour Operator was exactly what we got, all we really had to do was turn up on the day!